lxn1021/Online-Course-Machine-Learning-Classification/README.md

 ## --- Online Course by University of Washington, Seattle

 I took this online course in 2018 (https://www.coursera.org/learn/ml-classification).
 The class assignments are implemented in Python Graphlab.
 I think it might be a good idea to redo the assignments in Python Scikit-learn, which is more widely used in industry.
 Also, reproducing the same work by using another library will definitely strengthen my understanding about the course materials.
-So, I try to convert the "graphlab" to "sklearn", although most of the time they're the same.
+So, I try to convert the "graphlab" to "sklearn" and "pandas", although most of the time they're the same.

 - **Week 1 --- Linear Classifiers and Logistic Regression**